-- Installing additional software applications after unbundling the preinstalled software image. - Using software deployment tools, such as HP Client Automation Standard Edition, HP Client Automation Enterprise Edition (based on Radia technology), or Altiris Deployment Solution, to replace the preinstalled software with a customized software image. - Using a disk cloning process to copy the contents from one hard drive to another.
+- Installing additional software applications after unbundling the preinstalled software image. - Using software deployment tools, such as HP Client Automation Standard Edition or HP Client Automation Enterprise Edition (based on Radia technology) to replace the preinstalled software with a customized software image. - Using a disk cloning process to copy the contents from one hard drive to another.